FROM US TO YOU!

 Jewish Renewal is GD centered and grounded in traditional Judaism and ritual.
 Inspired by the work of Rabbi Zalman Schacter-Shalomi, z’’l, the movement's founder, Jewish Renewal Clergy are committed to providing their congregants with an experience of a Judaism that is alive, engaging, spiritual, creative, accessible, relevant and joyous.
 Jewish Renewal acts to fully include all Jews regardless of the origin of their Jewishness or level of religious practice; and to respect all people regardless of race, culture, gender, ethnic background, social status or sexual preference.
 It is the hope in Jewish Renewal that as congregants are engaged and renewed, they will spread kindness and love, promote justice and freedom, care for all life, the earth, and the world that GD has created.
 In the Jewish renewal movement there are people who also identify as orthodox, Torah observant, observant, reform, conservative, reconstructionist, neo-Chasidic, liberal, secular, trans/post-denominational (a combination of one or more of those descriptions), perhaps align themselves with a denomination, and others who feel a closeness to Judaism but are not technically Jewish.

-Of course, the best way to truly know us is to join us in person.
-Sometimes you just can't.
+Of course, the best way to truly know us is to join us "virtually" in person.
 We hope the following will give you a taste, a sample of our shul experiences.
 We hope to see you soon!